O'Rourke struggles, Castro emerges and Warren avoids trouble in Democratic debate

 Warren started off strong - fielding the first question of the debate and drawing robust applause as she railed about the current state of the economy.

 In the first half hour, Warren dominated the debate and received more time than her rivals to respond to questions.
-But as the debate raged on, others got more time and she got fewer questions.
+But as the debate continued, others got more time and she got fewer questions.

 Viewership often drops off as debates drag on, meaning Warren probably had the advantage when higher numbers of people were watching.